Don’t get caught out by Melbourne Cup fashion. Here’s where to buy the perfect dress that’ll see you through Fashions on the Field and beyond.

 Race day looks from David Jones

 ASOS is one of the largest online shopping websites, with dresses to suit every size and budget.
 They offer free shipping for Australian customers, and you should always check to see if there's a coupon code available.

 - Price range: We've seen prices as low as $21, all the way up to $500+ brands like For Love And Lemons.

 - Order by: ASOS can deliver to metro areas within two business days - BUT - this means two days after dispatch.
 During busy periods, ASOS may not dispatch your order for 1-4 business days.
 If you want to be safe, order your express shipped parcel at least 6 business days before Melbourne Cup.

 - Want to save?
 Get ASOS promo codes here.

 Style Secrets Bonus: ASOS's Editor tells us all about how to had a flirty flair to our race day outfits.

 Looking for a race-day dress on a budget?
 Missguided is the place to go.
 Missguided is stylish and affordable, with free shipping for all orders.
 They deliver within 10 working days, or faster with express shipping.

 - Price range: Missguided is very affordable.
 Most dresses are between $30-$70 but there are load for under $20 and a few up around $100.

-- Order by: Express delivery takes 4 working days, so for your dress to arrive the day before Melbourne Cup - order by Tuesday 25 October, to be safe.
-If you end up ordering super last minute, orders places on Wednesday 26 October should arrive on the day of the Melbourne Cup.
+- Order by: Express delivery takes 4 working days, so for your dress to arrive the day before Melbourne Cup - order a week in advance.

 - Want to get 20% off your order?
 Get our promo code here.